 Teachers gain STEM-based content knowledge and workplace expertise, as well as insights into how to integrate practical skills into their classrooms, including problem solving and interpersonal skills.
 Graduates of the program report using more collaboration, more group work to solve problems, and more long-term projects that give students opportunities to work as a team.
 Teachers also bring knowledge of local industries back to their classrooms, allowing them to use real-world examples, to invite in guest speakers, to provide unique classroom resources and even to recruit new science fair judges!
 Teachers also increase students’ awareness of STEM careers, including knowledge and resources to showcase different careers in class, to discuss the wide applications of such careers, to make connections to STEM careers and to discuss employment opportunities with students.

 What else motivates teachers to join?

-It is a combination of the opportunity to get a master’s degree, the chance to work in STEM businesses and industries and the financial support. .
-Many of the early career teachers emphasize the importance of the master’s degree; the partial tuition assistance is very important to them, as is the ability to complete the graduate degree program while being a full-time teacher.
+It is a combination of the opportunity to get an affordable master’s degree with the chance to work in STEM businesses and industries.
+Many teachers emphasize the importance of the master’s degree; the industry pay is very important to them, as is the ability to complete the graduate degree program while being a full-time teacher.
 Many new applicants heard about the program from their colleagues.

 Are some schools in Arizona more involved than others?